 - Oops!Something went wrong.Please try again later.

-Shares of The Kroger (KR) have been strong performers lately, with the stock up 5.8% over the past month.
-The stock hit a new 52-week high of $43.51 in the previous session.
-The Kroger has gained 36.8% since the start of the year compared to the -4% move for the Zacks Retail-Wholesale sector and the 7.1% return for the Zacks Retail - Supermarkets industry.
+Have you been paying attention to shares of The Kroger (KR)?
+Shares have been on the move with the stock up 13% over the past month.
+The stock hit a new 52-week high of $47.99 in the previous session.
+The Kroger has gained 49% since the start of the year compared to the -2.8% move for the Zacks Retail-Wholesale sector and the 6.4% return for the Zacks Retail - Supermarkets industry.

 What's Driving the Outperformance?

-The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
 In its last earnings report on June 17, 2021, Kroger reported EPS of $1.19 versus consensus estimate of $0.99 while it beat the consensus revenue estimate by 5.29%.

 Kroger may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.

 On this front, we can look at the Zacks Style Scores, as they provide investors with an additional way to sort through stocks (beyond looking at the Zacks Rank of a security).
 These styles are represented by grades running from A to F in the categories of Value, Growth, and Momentum, while there is a combined VGM Score as well.
 Investors should consider the style scores a valuable tool that can help you to pick the most appropriate Zacks Rank stocks based on their individual investment style.